 Course withdrawal refers to students formally withdrawing from the course roster after the course drop period has passed, but within the first four weeks of the term.
-Please refer to the Academic Calendar in order to verify the last date for course withdrawal each term.
+Please refer to the Academic Calendar in order to verify the last day to withdraw from a course without penalty.